San Sebastián: Euskara, Empire Ashes, and the €3 Bite That Sparked a Culinary Revolution

 The Txoko

-Txokos are private gastronomic societies—men's clubs (traditionally; some now admit women) where members gather to cook, eat, and socialize.
+Txokos are private gastronomic societies—traditionally men's clubs (some now admit women) where members gather to cook, eat, and socialize.
 There are over 100 in San Sebastián alone.

-Members pay dues, have assigned cooking days, and gather around long tables to share elaborate meals they've prepared themselves.
-It's where Basque culinary traditions are preserved and passed down—away from restaurants and tourists.
+Members pay dues, have assigned cooking days, and gather around long tables to share elaborate meals they have prepared themselves.
+It is where Basque culinary traditions are preserved and passed down—away from restaurants and tourists.
+You cannot visit one without an invitation, but their existence explains why every local man over fifty has a strong opinion about sauce reduction.

 Pelota